-Let $(X_i)_{i\in\Nn}$ be an i.i.d. sequence of random variables taking values in some measure space $(S,\Sc)$ and let $\Gc$ be a countable class of real functions defined on $S$.
+Let $(X_i)_{i\in\Nn}$ be a sequence of i.i.d. random variables taking values in some measure space $(S,\Sc)$, and let $\Hc$ be a countable class of real functions defined on $S$.
 Consider the empirical process